-Budgeted cost: £ 46385
+Budgeted cost: £ 52289

 Activity Evidence that supports this approach Challenge number(s) addressed Additional phonics sessions targeted at disadvantaged pupils who require further phonics support in EYFS and KS1.
 Phonics approaches have a strong evidence base indicating a positive impact on pupils, particularly from disadvantaged backgrounds.
 Targeted phonics interventions have been shown to be more effective when delivered as regular sessions over a period up to 12 weeks: Phonics Toolkit Strand Education Endowment Foundation EEF 1,2,4 Additional fluency and reading sessions targeted at disadvantaged pupils who require further support in KS2.
 Targeted phonics interventions have been shown to be more effective when delivered as regular sessions over a period up to 12 weeks: Toolkit Strand Education Endowment Foundation EEF 1,2,4 Additional mathematical sessions targeted at disadvantaged children who require further support.
 Targeted mathematics interventions have been shown to be more effective when delivered as regular sessions over a period up to 12 weeks: Toolkit Strand Education Endowment Foundation EEF 3,4 Provide Nelly Early Language interventions and speech and language interventions Oral language interventions can have a positive impact on pupils' language skills.
-Approaches that focus on speaking, listening and a combination of the two show positive impacts on attainment: Oral language interventions EEF (educationendowmentfoundation.org.uk) 1 Engaging with the National Tutoring Programme to provide school led tutoring for pupils whose education has been most Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind, both one-to-one: One to one tuition EEF (educationendowmentfoundation.org.uk) And in small groups: Small group tuition 2,3 impacted by the Toolkit Strand Education Endowment pandemic.
-Foundation EEF
+Approaches that focus on speaking, listening and a combination of the two show positive impacts on attainment: Oral language interventions EEF (educationendowmentfoundation.org.uk) 1 Small group tuition sessions.
+Tuition targeted at specific needs and knowledge gaps can be an effective method to support low-attaining pupils or those falling behind, both one-to-one: One to one tuition EEF (educationendowmentfoundation.org.uk) And in small groups: Small group tuition Toolkit Strand Education Endowment Foundation EEF 2,3